backd-io/docs/www/guide/ms-admin.md

-# admin microservice
+# admin

-This microservice is used to administer the objects on the platform:
+This microservice performs all administration of the objects on the platform:

 - applications
     - object schemas